 All enrolled students receive details about second term curriculum midway through the first term.
 These details will include specifics about the opportunity to work on a robotics hardware platform, and will cover logistics related to this opportunity.

 Demand is strong for engineers across all aspects of robotics.
 Enter the search terms “Robotics Engineer” in Glassdoor, Indeed, or any other major job search engine and you’ll find thousands of openings all over the world in a diversity of industries.

 To stay informed of the latest program news, events, and to connect with others passionate about Robotics, join the Udacity Robotics Slack Community here.

 Given the specialized nature of this curriculum, it’s important that enrolled students have the required knowledge, skills, and experience in advance.
 This process allows us to assess each applicant's qualifications, and either accept them to the program, or make recommendations for courses that will help them meet the prerequisites so they can truly succeed in the program.

 You must have previous knowledge of math (calculus, linear algebra, statistics) and basic physics.
 You must also have intermediate-level programming experience in Python or similar language.
 Experience with ROS, C++ and machine learning experience are helpful but not required.

-Applications will open on March 8th and be accepted through April 17th.
-Selected applicants will be notified on May 2nd with a link to the necessary enrollment details, and will have until May 8th to enroll and submit their tuition payment.
+Applications will open on May 3rd and be accepted through June 22nd.
+Selected applicants will be notified by June 29th with a link to the necessary enrollment details, and will have 5 days to enroll and submit their tuition payment.

 Udacity offers a number of free and paid courses that can help you with subjects you may need to address.
 Below is a list of potentially relevant courses you may wish to consider: